cannam/repoint/README.md

  1. It's equivalent to just checking out a bunch of repositories yourself, but with a neater interface.
-That makes it unintrusive, easy to understand, and suitable for situations where there isn't really a package manager ready to do the job.
+That makes it unintrusive, easy to understand, able to install libraries that aren't set up to be packages, and usable in other situations where there isn't a package manager ready to do the job.

 Installing Vext